KyleNeece/KyleNeece.github.io/content/DND/0_The Multiverse/NPC Character "Profiles"/Heroes/NPC Peacekeepers/Lore Entries/Maui Rockheart.md

 ---

 ##### Brief Summary
-Maui Rockheart is a Oath of Heroism Paladin originating from the mountains of Icewind Dale, is second in command of the Healing Church, and a S-rank [[Peacekeeper]]
+Maui Rockheart is a Oath of Heroism Paladin originating from the mountains of Icewind Dale, is second in command of the Healing Church, and a S-rank [[Peacekeeper Force]]
 ##### Appearance
 ![[Maui Rockheart.png]]
 ##### Personality